Ariana DeBose wins best supporting actress Oscar for 'West Side Story' | Entertainment

 Moreno also starred in the new ''West Side Story'' as Valentina, a reconceived and expanded version of the original character Doc, who serves as a mentor to the younger characters.
 The Hollywood veteran also executive produced the film.

+Expressing gratitude to Moreno, DeBose said, ''You are staring at me right now and I'm so grateful.
+Your Anita paved the way for tons of Anitas like me.
+And I love you so much.''
+The actor said her win is a dream come true for her younger self as a little girl in the back seat of a white Ford Focus.

+''You see a queer, openly queer woman of colour, an Afro Latina who found her strength in life through art.
+And that's what I believe we're here to celebrate,'' she added.

-An adaptation of the 1957 Broadway musical of the same title, the movie depicts the love story between Maria (Zegler) and Tony (Ansel Elgort), whose ill-fated romance fans the bitter rivalry between local New York street gangs the Sharks and the Jets.
+An adaptation of the 1957 Broadway musical of the same title, ''West Side Story'' depicts the love story between Maria (Zegler) and Tony (Ansel Elgort), whose ill-fated romance fans the bitter rivalry between local New York street gangs the Sharks and the Jets.

 The victory comes full circle for DeBose, who started her career with Broadway debuting in ''Bring It On: The Musical in 2011''.
 She also appeared in further Broadway plays ''Motown: The Musical'' (2013) and ''Pippin'' (2014).